Off-campus jobs, on-campus jobs, and work-study

 Here’s our advice on searching, applying, and interviewing for jobs.
 If you are planning on working while in college, you have three options.

-Off-campus jobs: These are jobs that you find off-campus.
-They generally are not offered through or associated with the college (e.g. neighborhood daycare, coffee shops, restaurants, etc.).
+Off-campus jobs: These jobs are not offered through or associated with the college (e.g. neighborhood daycare, coffee shops, restaurants, etc.).

-Work-study: Based on your FAFSA, you may be eligible for work-study.
-These are jobs that you can only apply for if you have been offered “work-study” on the Financial Aid section of your college’s portal website.
-These jobs are offered through the college and are generally only available for work-study eligible students (e.g. front desk at the campus library).
-If you believe you’re eligible for work-study but don’t see it in your financial aid award letter, contact your school’s financial aid office to confirm your eligibility.
+Work-study: Based on your FAFSA, you may be eligible for work-study opportunities.
+These are jobs that are only available to economically qualified students.
+These jobs are offered through the college.
+To find out if you are eligible for work-study jobs, go to the Financial Aid section of your college’s portal website.
+If you believe you’re eligible for work-study opportunities, but don’t see information in your financial aid award letter, contact your school’s financial aid office to confirm your eligibility.

-- You’ll spend less time and money commuting to work
+- You’ll spend less time and money commuting to your job location

 - Managers are generally more understanding of your exam and class schedules and may be more flexible about scheduling

 - You’ll get to know staff or faculty who can have your back when you need help

 - You’ll have easy access to other on-campus resources like the library, tutoring, and health services

 Jobs can be surprisingly difficult to find.
 Be proactive and start looking for work several weeks before you get to campus.
 Work-study positions in particular are not guaranteed or automatically assigned.
 Keep in mind that you have to find and apply for work-study jobs yourself.

 How to find work